Chancellor's Communication-August 28, 2001

 NEW CSU LEADERS

 The CSU recently welcomed three new leaders.
 Richard Rush, the former president of Minnesota State University at Mankato, became the new president of CSU Channel Islands.
-William Eisenhardt, the former provost of the Maine Maritime Academy, became the new president of the California Maritime Academy.
+William Eisenhardt, the former provost of the Maine Maritime Academy, became the new president of the California State University Maritime Academy.
 And Louis Caldera, the former U.S. Secretary of the Army and a former member of the California State Assembly, became the CSU's new vice chancellor for university advancement.
 We are proud to have these outstanding individuals as part of our team.

 2001/02 CSU BUDGET

 In July, Gov. Davis and the California Legislature adopted a state budget for the 2001/02 fiscal year.
 As I have mentioned in previous messages, the slowing economy and decreasing revenues made this a very difficult budget year in Sacramento.